Help Shape Waterloo's Urban Forest Strategy to 2050

 Open Community Planning Environment & Climate Housing & Communities

-The City of Waterloo wants your ideas on how to protect and grow the city's tree canopy as the community expands.
-They're developing an Urban Forest Management Strategy that will guide tree preservation and planting through 2050.
+The City of Waterloo wants your ideas on how to protect and grow its urban tree canopy as the city develops.
+They're creating a management strategy that will guide tree preservation and planting through 2050.
 You can share ideas, take a poll, or attend public events.

 Why This Matters